transferzero/api-documentation/_docs/transaction-flow.md

 {
-  "requested_amount": // the amount to pay out, "requested_currency": // the currency of the amount, "payout_method":{
+  "requested_amount": // the amount to pay out, "requested_currency": // the currency of the amount, "type": // the type of the recipient, either person or business "payout_method":{
       "type": // method of the payout,
       "details":{